Here’s what happens with your assets after you die:

 After all, when someone dies, their family members must go through a lengthy series of tax, financial, and legal steps in order to sort out the affairs of the deceased.

-It will be necessary to determine whether or not there is a will.
+It will be necessary to determine whether or not there is a will in place.

 If there’s no will, the remaining assets pass to the decedent’s heirs according to the law of the country in which assets are held.
 The executor is appointed by the court (referred to as the administrator.)